contactandyc/another-c-library/2_timing.md

 printf( "%d\n", x ); // would print 100
 ```

-When the casting happens, precision is lost if the new type can't accommodate for the value.
+When the casting happens, precision is lost if the new type cannot accommodate for the value.
 The above example shows casting happening implicitly.
 Below is an example of casting happening explicitly.

 ```c
 int x = 100;